Exempt Development

 The following quick reference guide has been established by DPIE to assist in navigation of the NSW Planning Portal via the following link: Find a Property Reference Guide.

-General Planning or Building Advice
+General Planning or Building Information

-In order for any general planning or building advice to be of quality, prospective applicants are to review the NSW Planning Portal for the property constraints and to understand what legislation applies prior to making contact with Council Officers.
+In order for any general planning or building response to be of quality, prospective applicants are to review the NSW Planning Portal for the property constraints and to understand what legislation applies prior to making contact with Council Officers.

 Please ensure the legal description of the land and a thorough description of the proposed development is included in the email.
 Alternatively, a member of the Development Liaison Team is available during business hours via phone on (02) 4823 4444.

-Formal Planning or Building Advice
+Formal Planning or Building Response

-Minimum requirements for Formal Written Advice include;
+Minimum requirements for Formal Written Response include-

 Pre-lodgement Meeting